 In conclusion, the Regional Water Board staff acknowledge that the HCP has many prescriptions that are more protective that the FPRs.
 Sediment delivered under these practices will likely be less than that delivered under practices that would be allowed under the FPRs.
 However, the FPRs call for an amendment to the SYP when a THP proposes a substantial deviation from the SYP.
 The above arguments show that this THP proposes a substantial deviation.
-Amending the SYP would allow an opportunity to clarify the errors in SYP projections, evaluate the status of watershed improvements and provide additional mitigations.
-It is clear that the FPRs require this evaluation prior to approval of this THP.
+Amending the SYP would allow an opportunity to clarify the potential errors in SYP projections, evaluate the status of watershed improvements, allow for further comment and review, and provide additional mitigations.
+It is clear that the FPRs require this evaluation prior to approval of more THPs.